heistp/irtt/README.md

   - Don't return copy of server conn when getting it from connmgr
   - Review use of anonymous inner funcs on the hot path
 - Add a `-gc` flag to server: `off`, `on` and `idle`
+- Load test the server with the heap profiler
+- Log IP address on server drops
 - Run heap profiler on client
 - Check that listeners exit only due to permanent errors, and exit code is set
 - Add ability for client to request random fill from server